valogopedina/Thermostat_js/README.md

 Author

-This code was prepared by Valentina Monetta, Elaine Finn @ Makers Academy (Jan 2016 cohort).
+This code was prepared by Valentina Monetta, Elaine Finn and Russel Vaughan @ Makers Academy (Jan 2016 cohort).

 Requirements